About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Specifically, Oxford is widely acknowledged as containing a leading group of philosophers of physics.
-Philosophy of physics at Oxford is ranked top in the Philosophical Gourmet Report’s breakdown of programmes by speciality, and through the MSt in Philosophy of Physics the faculty attracts and selects the best possible national and international scholars in the subject.
+Philosophy of physics at Oxford is ranked third in the most recent Philosophical Gourmet Report’s breakdown of programmes by speciality (2021-22), and through the MSt in Philosophy of Physics the faculty attracts and selects the best possible national and international scholars in the subject.

-Each term more than a dozen graduate classes and research seminars are organised by faculty members in which graduate students are full and important participants.
+Each term many graduate classes and research seminars are organised by faculty members in which graduate students are full and important participants.
 Specifically, MSt in Philosophy of Physics students become part of Oxford’s thriving academic community in philosophy of physics.
-Each term many seminars, lectures, and classes in philosophy of physics take place, some of which involve visiting speakers.
+Termly seminars, lectures, and classes in philosophy of physics take place and some of these involve visiting speakers.
 There are also occasional workshops and conferences in philosophy of physics organised by members and graduate students in the faculty, and informal networks of study.

 Graduates are encouraged to organise their own seminars and reading groups, and they also run two societies: one invites distinguished speakers from the UK and around the world, while another gives graduates the opportunity to present papers to a graduate audience.